VESTLIFE – Ultralight Modular Bullet Proof Integral Solution for Dismounted Soldier Protection

 Start date: May 1, 2018

 - TEXTILE INDUSTRY RESEARCH ASSOCIATION (AITEX) – Spain

 - CENTRO TECNOLÓGICO DAS INDUSTRIAS TEXTIL E DO VESTUARIO DE PORTUGAL (CITEVE) – Portugal

 - BRASSER PAUL (BRAPA) – Netherlands

 - TECNALIA RESEARCH & INNOVATION FOUNDATION (TECNALIA) – Spain

 - FY-COMPOSITES OY (FY-COMPOSITES) – Finland

-This project has received funding from the European Union’s Preparatory Action for Defence Research – PADR programme under grant agreement No 800876 [VESTLIFE]
+This project has received funding from the European Union Preparatory Action for Defence Research – PADR Programme under grant agreement No 800876 [VESTLIFE].

-This publication reflects only the author’s view and the EDA and the EC are not responsible for any use that may be made of the information it contains.
+This publication reflects the views only of the author and the EDA and the EC are not responsible for any use that may be made of the information contained therein.